-Until we know more it is recommended that you if you are sick, you avoid contact with pets and other animals, just like you would other people.
-Find out more from Public Health Ontario and Public Health Agency of Canada.
+Until we know more it is recommended that if you are sick, you avoid contact with pets and other animals, just like you would other people.
+Find out more from Public Health Ontario and the Public Health Agency of Canada.

-Persons walking outdoors with their pets should be at minimal risk of contracting the virus provided they maintain a physical distance of at least 2 metres (6 feet) from others.
+People walking outdoors with their pets should be at minimal risk of contracting the virus provided they maintain a physical distance of at least 2 metres (6 feet) from others.

 - Hold an online dance party with friends.